IBM/industry-solns-tech2025-ai-lab/docs/lab/lab-login.md

-# Log in to IBM Cloud
+# Login to IBM Cloud

 We will first need to log in to IBM Cloud so we can access the lab environment.
 _________